Iluvitari/AZ104-Notes/Practice exam notes.md

 There are 3 tiers here
 	There needs to be 3 subnets.
 1 for each tier.
 Restricted by NSG.
 Communication is possible through vnet.

+Custom Roles:
+assignable scopes can be made to any subscription, remove anything under the subscription since it'll be picked up at the top level.